poorsquinky/resume/resume.md

 Senior Systems Engineer / SRE

-* Led on-call engineering staff for a 24x7 cloud-based MMORPG from public alpha and beta testing through fully-shipped release
+* Led on-call engineering staff for a 24x7 cloud-based MMORPG from public alpha and beta through fully-shipped release
-* Developed custom instrumentation aggregation software to provide prioritized "at-a-glance" views into several data centers
+* Developed custom instrumentation aggregation software to provide simple combined views into several data centers
 * Created live gameplay statistics and business intelligence dashboards for use throughout the company
 * Designed the company's data lake and introduced cost-saving measures with faster and more efficient data storage
-* Performed technical screening and hiring decisions, plus mentoring, coaching and training for all new network operations staff
+* Performed screening and hiring decisions, plus mentoring, coaching and training for new network operations staff
 * Systems architecture and deployment automation.
 AWS and OpenStack cloud infrastructure management

 ### 2011-2012: Self-employed, Irvine, CA
-Freelance consultant
+Freelance Software Development

 * Independent development of a bespoke hybrid document management and CRM application for a corporate client